Revision 24-1; Effective May 1, 2024

 Annual Comprehensive Family Planning Visit, Physical Examination and Testing

 All clients must undergo a physical examination annually as part of the family planning visit.
-The physical examination may be postponed if the person’s history and current health status do not indicate issues requiring urgent examination.
-However, unless the clinician finds a compelling reason for postponement, the annual physical examination should not be postponed more than six months and the reason for the postponement must be documented in the client’s record.
+The physical examination may be postponed if the person’s history and current health status do not suggest issues needing an urgent examination.
+Unless the clinician finds a compelling reason for postponement, do not postpone the annual physical examination should not be postponed more than six months.
+Document the reason for the postponement in the client’s record.

 A breast or pelvic examination may be performed only with the consent of the client.
 Clients must be offered a suitable method of contraception, such as oral contraceptives without delay, even if the physical examination is postponed or an otherwise asymptomatic person declines any or all components of the examination.